How to Schedule a Mobile Service Day Without a Dispatcher

 Track these numbers for 30 days after switching from manual scheduling.

 Average drive time between jobs.
-Should drop 15-25% as geographic clustering and drive-time buffers take effect.
+Should drop 15-25% as regional day groupings and drive-time buffers take effect.

 No-show rate.
 Should drop 30-50% with automated reminders.